ivanestro/learning-module-3/README.md

 Ivan Estropigan

-## INTRODUCTION TO LOGIC AND LOOPS - CONTROL STRUCTURES:
+## INTRODUCTION TO LOGIC AND LOOPS - CONTROL STRUCTURES

 - Control Structures are essential in programming because they allow you to control the flow of your code.

 - There are three types of control strucutres: Sequential, selection and iteration.

   1. Sequential statements are executed in the order they are written
   2. Selection statements are executed based on a condition.
   3. Iteration statements are executed repeatedly.

 - Control structures enable you to create more complex programs that can perform different tasks based on specific conditions.

 ## INTRODUCTION TO LOGIC AND LOOPS - PYTHON CONTROL STRUCTURES

 - In Python the primary control structures are conditional statements and loops.